Peninsula House: Richard Beard Architects’ Masterpiece in San Francisco

 Photography: Paul Dyer

-The peninsula south of San Francisco is dotted with suburban towns and villages in the hills and valleys along the west side of the bay.
-Nestled amidst the hilly neighborhoods is a rare 2-acre site.
-Seeking a sun-filled property that afforded privacy and the opportunity to spread out, the clients jumped at the chance to secure the property.
-The abundance of flat land meant that the site would be able to accommodate a house and support structures with plenty of space leftover for the development of both active and passive landscapes.
+The peninsula south of San Francisco boasts suburban towns and villages nestled in the hills and valleys along the bay.
+In this picturesque setting lies a rare 2-acre site, a sun-filled property offering privacy and ample space.
+The clients eagerly secured this site, ideal for a house and support structures with room for both active and passive landscapes.

 Peninsula House, San Francisco Bay Area / Richard Beard Architects